PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 Let’s begin.

 ## Step 1 - setting up the page, scripts, stylesheet
 If you want to code along, start with the contents of the [`StepByStep/1-page-setup`](../StepByStep/1-page-setup) folder.
-It contains a simple page with some boilerplate code ([`index.html`](../StepByStep/1-page-setup/index.html)), a minimal CSS style sheet ([`css/main-1.0.css`](../StepByStep/1-page-setup/css/main-1.0.css)), and a script file ([`js/common.js`](../StepByStep/1-page-setup/js/common.js)) where we will declare the global objects used in the application.
+It contains a simple page with some boilerplate code ([`index.html`](../StepByStep/1-page-setup/index.html)), a minimal CSS style sheet ([`css/main.css`](../StepByStep/1-page-setup/css/main-1.0.css)), and a script file ([`js/common.js`](../StepByStep/1-page-setup/js/common-1.0.js)) where we will declare the global objects used in the application.
 This section will describe all of them.

+**Note**: in the code for each step, module files and stylesheets are versioned (e.g., `css/main-1.0.css`, `js/view-1.1.js`) so that you can keep track of the changes made in each step.
+However, here we will refer to them without the version number for simplicity.
+You can also do the same in your code.

 This is the `index.html` file: